 Let’s talk about this abstractly for a moment —

 I want you to think of arguments as a little group of blocks.
 Each block is one piece of the argument.
-A pretty typical argument on the LSAT will contain a couple premises and a conclusion.
+A pretty typical argument on the LSAT will contain a couple of premises and a conclusion.
 That’s three separate blocks.

-Order doesn’t matter either.
+The order doesn’t matter either.
 The same blocks that you had in the stimulus can be all jumbled up in the correct answer.
 Let’s take a look at how this might look in the abstract:

 Parallel Reasoning Example

 If Tom Brady is healthy, It would be highly unlikely the Colts will win their match-up with the Patriots.
-But in fact it happened that the Colts did win the match-up, so it’s highly unlikely that Tom Brady was healthy.
+But in fact, it happened that the Colts did win the match-up, so it’s highly unlikely that Tom Brady was healthy.